-The 100 seater cafe is on level 2 of the City Library and has an extensive menu of freshly made sandwiches, hot lunches, snacks and hand-made cakes.
-Find out more about the cafe.
+The cafe is on level 2 of the City Library and has an extensive menu of freshly made sandwiches, hot lunches, snacks and hand-made cakes.

-The new main entrance into the building is through a dramatic blue glass box on New Bridge Street West with a second entrance on Princess Square.
-Level 1 has a stunning range of new non-fiction titles as well as an integrated reference library.
-The whole building will be self service with self-issue and return facilities.
+The main entrance into the building is through a dramatic blue glass box on New Bridge Street West with a second entrance on Princess Square.
+The whole building is self service with self-issue and return facilities.
 This means that instead of being stationed behind a desk our staff can help you more easily.

-Level 3 includes a wonderful new children's library as well as adult fiction and community languages.
-It also has a music and audio visual section for music scores, DVDs (including Blu Ray) and CDs.
+Level 3 includes a wonderful children's library as well as adult fiction and community languages.
+Level 3 is also home to the Business & Intellectual Property Centre.

 Level 4 is the main floor for free public computer use.
-Over 30 computers can be booked free of charge for up to 2 hours.
+Over 30 computers can be booked free of charge for up to 2 hours and additional time may be available on request.
 There are over 100 computers throughout the building, including the facility to scan documents.